computercrunchnz/PicoOS/README.md

 # PicoOS
-An OS for boards with the RP2040 Processor, Currently Under Development, features are subject to change.
+An OS for boards with the RP2040 Processor.

+# Support Lifecycle
+Each major version of PicoOS gets 2 years of software updates.

 # Compatibility
 Boards with the RP2040 processor and Micropython.